yandex-cloud/docs/en/legal/sla-levels/compute.md

 ## Definition of a single Virtual Machine Unavailability {#unavailability-single-vm}

 Loss of external connectiveness or a boot disk of a Virtual Machine.
-SLA does not apply to cases of loss of external connectiveness due to circumstances beyond CloudIL' control, including cases of DoS or DDoS attacks on Customer's Virtual Machine.
+SLA does not apply to cases of loss of external connectiveness due to circumstances beyond Nebius' control, including cases of DoS or DDoS attacks on Customer's Virtual Machine.

 Availability of a group of non-replicated Disk's: